margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for dual language programs
 * Grateful for a vision of a painting or sketch of a flower, and three-four people looking to the flower in different ways, and the harmony expressed
 * Grateful for idioms that show up again and again in song lyrics from different people, books, and more song lyrics
+* Grateful for stories told in families in North Carolina and Georgia sharing a love of the logging and timber
+* Grateful for memories of seeing the churches, the school buses, and the logging in North Carolina
+* Grateful for God's care on the highway
+* Grateful for highway songs
+* Grateful for the connection to nature in Tennessee and Kentucky
+* Grateful for the musicians in Tennessee
+* Grateful for the heart in Memphis
+* Grateful for the loving heart and water emojis
+* Grateful for discipline
+* Grateful for the Moore family nearby and their children in college
+* Grateful for the understanding of people in this generation in regards to information overload and technology
+* Grateful for organizational tools
+* Grateful for the memories of going into a museum somewhere
+* Grateful for the mandolin instructor

 <br>